 Cross reference to commenter number or numbers submitted in this category using format ##, ##, ## and ##.

 Response.
 This rulemaking grants a multiple discharger variance to individual wastewater dischargers covered under the NPDES program.
-Variances are only necessary for such dischargers, which would otherwise have effluent limits for mercury that are not attainable for the reason justified under the variance.
+Variances are only necessary for such dischargers, which would otherwise have numeric water quality based effluent limits for mercury that are not attainable for the reason justified under the variance.
 Any request for a variance, if one is necessary and justified, must be made to DEQ’s permit program.

 DEQ did not make any changes in response to this comment.
 Enter DEQ’s response to this category of comments.